AI-Agent-CSM/Lammps_agent/README.md

 1. PDF files are processed using PyPDF2 to extract text.
 2. DOCX files are processed using the python-docx library to extract text.
-3. CSV files are supported.
-4. Text Chunking
+3. Text Chunking
-5. Text is split into chunks to improve processing efficiency.
+4. Text is split into chunks to improve processing efficiency.
 This is done using a custom CharacterTextSplitter class.
-6. Vector Store Creation
+5. Vector Store Creation

 ## LAMMPS Simulations